 Brain Health & Brain Nutrition

-Healthy food isn’t just good for the body; it’s great for the mind too—we uncover the link between nutrition and brain health.
+We uncover the link between nutrition and brain health.

 These days, increasing numbers of healthcare professionals are asking about their patients’ diets.
 Traditionally, healthcare professionals have not drawn the link between nutrition and brain health.
 But new studies suggest diet may shape cognitive performance and help combat degenerative diseases of the brain.
 A very large body of evidence now suggests diet is just as important to brain health as it is to physical health.
+When required, the right supplements can support this important nutritional intake.

 This emerging research reveals what we eat may affect our mental performance and mood.
 In turn, the way we shape our diets could improve our brain health and allow for better concentration, mental performance and clearer thinking.